 We invite you to join us for an authentic Scottish sporting holiday.
 "It’s

 much more than golf."
-Link to Golf and Fishing the Tay Slideshow From your base
+Link to Golf and fishing the River Tay Slideshow

-links, see the Royal and Ancient town and learn its history, fish
+Andrews links, see the Royal and Ancient town and learn its history, fish

-salmon in the famous River Tay, visit Scottish Castles, see how
+salmon in the famous River Tay, visit Scottish Castles, see how uisge-

-under the watchful eye of your tour director, David Paterson, PGA golf professional and Yale
+eye of your tour director, David Paterson, PGA golf professional and Yale

-who will help you play your best golf on
+University Golf Coach Emeritus who will help you play your best golf on